Ganesh28Patil/Ganesh28Patil/README.md

 🤝 I’m looking for help with OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.

-💬 *Ask me about :* Data Structures and Algorithms, JavaScript, HTML, CSS, Bootstrap, React, and MongoDb
+💬 *Ask me about :* Data Structures and Algorithms, JavaScript, HTML, CSS, Bootstrap, React, and MongoDb.

   📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1LMWO9x_Zn9xD2fDYKCJNysWy6ywKwY-Q/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!